vaginessa/dns-wiki/Home.md

 AFWall+ is an open source firewall user interface client focused on making it easy to work with [iptables](https://en.wikipedia.org/wiki/Iptables) on Android OS.

+:warning: We are not responsible for any external content mentioned here in this Wiki! :warning:

 Index
 -----